boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Text Width

-This option allows you to set the maximum width for the Legend Items and it is applicable only if text-overflow is set as Trim or Wrap.
+This option allows you to set the maximum width for the Legend Items and is applicable only if text overflow is set as Trim or Wrap.

 ![Legend Text Width Option in chart](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/legend-text-overflow-width-option.png)

 ![Legend Text Width in chart](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/legend-text-overflow-width.png)

-If you uncheck the `Show Legend` property in the property panel, the dependent properties **Legend color**, **Legend position**, **customization button** and **Legend title** are also hidden.
+If you uncheck the `Show Legend` property in the property panel, the dependent properties **Legend color**, **Legend position**, **customization button**, and **Legend title** are also hidden.

 #### Link

 You can enable linking and configure navigating to a general URL with or without parameters.
-For more details, refer to the[Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+For more details, refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/link.png)

 #### Series palette

-By toggling the `series palette`, you can able to customize the proportion series segments’ colors.
+By toggling the `series palette`, you can customize the proportion series segments' colors.

 ![Series palette](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/seriespalette.png)